 There are three variants of FL:

-Pediatric follicular lymphoma involves cervical lymph nodes, other peripheral lymph nodes, or Waldeyer ring.
+1. Pediatric follicular lymphoma (mostly grade 3) involves cervical lymph nodes, other peripheral lymph nodes, or Waldeyer ring.
 Other extranodal involvement may occur.
 Children with FL typically have early stage disease.
-Pediatric FL lymphoma typically lacks BCL2 protein expression and t(14;15).
-Most are grade 3.
+Pediatric FL lymphoma typically lacks BCL2 protein expression and t(14;18).

 Other extranodal follicular lymphomas occur in almost any extranodal site.
 Patients usually have localized extranodal disease and systemic relapses are rare.
 Testicular follicular FL are reported with increased frequency in children, but also are reported in adults.